If you or someone you love has been injured in a Denver dog bite accident, the law firm of Kane Dulin McQuinn Young is here to help.

 However, Colorado does not allow dog bite victims to recover damages for pain and suffering.
 To recover monetary damages, dog bite victims must file their claim within two years of their injury.

+Be aware there are statutory defenses and filing deadlines for dog bite claims in Colorado.
 To learn if you qualify for compensation and to file your timely claim for damages, contact an experienced Denver dog bite attorney today.

-Kane Dulin McQuinn Young Is Here For You After Your Dog Bite in Denver
+Dulin McQuinn Young Is Here For You After Your Dog Bite in Denver

-Kane Dulin McQuinn Young is experienced in handling personal injury cases in Denver involving dog bites and can provide you with the legal representation and advice you need during this trying time.
+Dulin McQuinn Young is experienced in handling personal injury cases in Denver involving dog bites and can provide you with the legal representation and advice you need during this trying time.

 We understand the complexities of these types of dog bite cases in Denver and have extensive experience in negotiating settlements, trying cases before juries, and obtaining verdicts that result in fair compensation for our clients.

-A law firm like Kane Dulin McQuinn Young who is experienced in dog bite cases can be your loyal companion, guiding you through the legal process.
+A law firm like Dulin McQuinn Young who is experienced in dog bite cases can be your loyal companion, guiding you through the legal process.
 Seeking compensation isn’t about blame, but about promoting responsible pet ownership and a safer community.